sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-input-output/README.md

 * In a data API program, input usually comes from HTTP requests
 * In a hardware program, input usually comes from either passive sensors on the device or user interactions

-These exercises will focus more on output than input for right now.

 ## Output

 There are also many ways to generate output: